luyadev/luya/docs/guide/install-windows.md

 > Note: During the installation Composer may ask for your Github login credentials.
 This is normal because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
 For more details, please refer to the [Composer documentation](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens).

-The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was execute) named **luya-kickstarter**.
-After the command is finished go into the **configs** folder inside the application and copy the dist template files to original php files.
+The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was executed) named **luya-kickstarter**.
+If the Composer installation is done change into the **configs** folder inside the application and copy the `.dist` template files to original `.php` files.

 ```sh
 copy env.php.dist env.php
 copy env-local-db.php.dist env-local-db.php
 ```

-Now change the database connection inside the `configs/env-local-db.php` file to fit your mysql servers configuration.
-You should open all config files once to change values and understand the behavior.
-In order to understand the config files read more in the [environemnt configs section](install-configs.md).
-After successfully setting up your database connection, you have to reopen your Command Prompt and **change into your project directory and excute the console command at `public_html` folder**.
+Now the database connection inside the `configs/env-local-db.php` file needs to fit your mysql servers configuration.
+It´s recommend to open all config files once to change values and understand the behavior.
+In order to understand the config files read more in the [environment configs section](install-configs.md).
+After successfully setting up your database connection you have to reopen your terminal and **change into your project directory and excute the console command at `public_html` folder**

 > `php` command is available if you already add your php.exe path on your system environment variable